 Overcoming Social Anxiety

-One of the most radical transformation I experienced with a 12 year old girl who had to deal with serious social anxiety.
-She taught her coping strategies, by gradually exposing her to social situations; this helped her move from never wanting to be part of a social interaction to being able to play the role in a group.
+One of the most radical transformations I experienced was with a 12-year-old girl who had to deal with serious social anxiety.
+She taught her coping strategies by gradually exposing her to social situations; this helped her move from never wanting to be part of a social interaction to being able to play the role in a group.

 Before | After |